Voxel Gear Interaction Lab

 What Is It?

 This experiment places mobile geared bodies inside a bounded integer 3D field slab.
 Each body carries position, burden, inertia and a six-channel register: one axial channel, one precession channel and four centred body channels.
-This is the CAELIX 1:1:4 body-register model in browser form.
+The register is converted into a canonical 1:1:4 reaction vector before it is stamped into the field.

 The rendered gyroballs are glyphs for the internal register.
 They are not the physical defect size.
 Core radius, stamp radius, draw radius and measurement-shell radius are separate quantities.
 Contact radius is derived from the draw radius, while the field response is measured elsewhere.